timelinedr/comfyui-node-iterator/README.md

 - `main.py` — Entry point for generating prompt variants and submitting them to ComfyUI.
 - `helpers.py` — Utilities for modifying workflows and constructing filenames.
-- `workflows/purple_bottle.json` — Sample ComfyUI workflow file.
+- `workflows/purple_bottle.json` — Sample ComfyUI API workflow file, to use your own export a known working workflow using the "Export (API)" option and save it in in the workflows folder (recommended)
-- `configs/example.json` — Sample config demonstrating multi-variable iteration.
+- `configs/example.json` — Sample config demonstrating multi-variable iteration, you can make your own versions of this

 ## What It Does